-For many individuals with senior parents who live in their own homes, mobility and safety is a constant worry.
-Declining agility and unsteadiness can result in falls with devastating injuries for seniors, as well tasks that were previously simple, such as getting out of bed, dressing or performing personal hygiene, may become increasingly difficult to accomplish.
+Accessibility becomes increasingly important as a person ages.
+Declining agility and unsteadiness can result in falls with devastating injuries for seniors.
+Tasks that were previously simple, such as getting out of bed, dressing, or taking care of personal hygiene, may become difficult to accomplish without assistance.

-Assistive devices are fantastic resources to help seniors maintain their daily activities and routines, while encouraging personal freedom and prolonging independent living.
+Assistive devices are fantastic resources to help seniors maintain their independence in daily activities and routines.

-These specialized poles increase balance and mobility, and are a terrific alternative to canes and walkers.
-The dual poles offer lateral stability and are designed for individuals living with conditions such as chronic pain, Multiple sclerosis (MS), Parkinson’s disease and stroke, or for people who are recovering from hip or knee surgery.
-Each pole has the capacity to bear up to 200 pounds of weight and offers a bell-shaped tip for stability and an ergonomically correct handle for core strengthening.
+These specialized poles increase balance and mobility and are a terrific alternative to canes and walkers.
+The dual poles offer lateral stability and are designed for individuals living with conditions such as chronic pain, multiple sclerosis (MS), Parkinson’s disease, and stroke.
+They are also a great option for people who are recovering from hip or knee surgery.
+Each pole has the capacity to bear up to 200 pounds of weight and features a bell-shaped tip for stability as well as an ergonomically correct handle for core strengthening.

-The poles are adjustable to accommodate all body shapes and sizes, and can be used both indoors and outdoors.
-The developer’s website is a wealth of information and includes a variety of user guides and video instructions on how to get the most out of the poles.
+The poles are adjustable to accommodate most body shapes and sizes, and they can be used both indoors and outdoors.
+Plus, they’re collapsible, so the user can easily travel with them.
+The developer’s website provides a wealth of information and includes a variety of user guides and video instructions on how to get the most out of the poles.

-The specialized bed handle makes getting out of bed safe.
-The handle securely attaches to any average height bed frame with a snap lock mechanism and the assembly is fast and simple with no tools necessary.
-The handle itself is non-slip and nine inches wide, allowing for a firm, stable grip.
-This is a must-have item for individuals with arthritis, Multiple sclerosis, Parkinson’s disease or vertigo.
+This specialized bed handle makes getting out of bed safe.
+The handle is easy to install between a mattress and box spring of any size and features adjustable legs that extend to the ground for added support.
+The handle itself is only about 8 pounds but is designed to support up to 300 pounds.
+Its securing strap and nonslip sleeves allow for a firm, stable grip.
+This is a must-have item for individuals with arthritis, multiple sclerosis, Parkinson’s disease, or vertigo.

-This medical alert device is a wearable product with an urgent response button that can call for help whenever it is pushed.
-It is fashion forward and can be clipped onto clothing or worn around the neck or wrist, and can also be worn in the shower – where a significant number of falls occur.
-Lively Wearable has built in fall detection technology that will alert a Certified Response Agent if a fall is detected and family members can also be registered for notification if the button is pressed.
+This wearable medical alert device has an urgent response button that can call for help whenever it is pushed.
+It is fashion forward and can be clipped to clothing or worn around the neck or wrist.
+This device can also be worn in the shower, where a significant number of falls occur.
+Its built in fall detection technology will alert a Certified Response Agent if a fall is detected.
+Family members can also be registered for notification if the button is pressed.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-This assistive seating device can be used in conjunction with an armchair, love seat or sofa to manually lift the user into a standing position without overexertion or strain.
-This is an amazing device for people living with arthritis, coccyx pain or other joint ailments who struggle to rise from a seated position to standing without pain.
-The memory foam cushion is extremely comfortable and features a waterproof cover; it also folds flat for easy mobility and storage.
+This stand-assist device can be used with a chair, love seat, or sofa to manually lift the user into a standing position without pain, overexertion, or strain.
+This wonderfully adaptive tool for the elderly can help those with arthritis, coccyx pain, or other joint ailments.
+The comfortable memory foam cushion is lightweight and easy to clean, and it comes with a waterproof cover.
+This device also folds flat for easy mobility and storage.